fehler/scratch/trust/trust.md

 <!-- Word Count: 470-520 Words (Image.) -->

-Strap: Christopher Murphy explores questions of trust, one of business’s most valuable commodities.
+Strap: Christopher Murphy explores the importance of trust, one of every business’s most valuable commodities.

 ----